-University Name: \University of South Florida\
+University Name: University of South Florida

-INSTRUCTIONS: Please respond "Yes" or "No" for each representation below.
-Explain any "No" responses to ensure clarity of the representation you are making to the Board of Governors.
-Modify representations to reflect any noted significant or material audit findings.
-Data Integrity Certification Representations Representations Yes No Comment / Reference l.
-I am responsible for establishing and maintaining, and have established and Ø See attached notes. maintained, effective internal controls and monitoring over my university's ood attached notes. collection and reporting of data submitted to the Board of Governors Office which will be used by the Board of Governors in Performance Based Funding decision making and Preeminence or Emerging Preeminence Status. , 2.
-These internal controls and monitoring activities include, but are not limited Ø See attached notes. to, reliable processes, controls, and procedures designed to ensure that data - Oce attached hotes. required in reports filed with my Board of Trustees and the Board of Governors are recorded, processed, summarized, and reported in a manner which ensures its accuracy and completeness.
-3. In accordance with Board of Governors Regulation 1.001(3)(f), my Board of Ø Trustees has required that I maintain an effective information system to provide accurate, timely, and cost-effective information about the university, and shall require that all data and reporting requirements of the Board of Governors are met.
-4. In accordance with Board of Governors Regulation 3.007, my university shall Ø provide accurate data to the Board of Governors Office.
-5. In accordance with Board of Governors Regulation 3.007, I have appointed a ☑ Data Administrator to certify and manage the submission of data to the Board of Governors Office.
+Data Integrity Certification Representations Representations Yes No Comment / Reference 1.
+I am responsible for establishing and maintaining, and have established and maintained, effective internal controls and monitoring over my university's collection and reporting of data submitted to the Board of Governors Office which will be used by the Board of Governors in Performance Based Funding decision making and Preeminence or Emerging Preeminence Status. Ø See attached notes.
+2. Ø See attached notes.
+3. In accordance with Board of Governors Regulation 1.001(3)(f), my Board of Trustees has required that I maintain an effective information system to provide accurate, timely, and cost-effective information about the university, and shall require that all data and reporting requirements of the Board of Governors are met. Ø -0 4.
+In accordance with Board of Governors Regulation 3.007, my university shall provide accurate data to the Board of Governors Office. Ø 5.
+In accordance with Board of Governors Regulation 3.007, I have appointed a Ø

-Data Integrity Certification Representat ions Representations Yes No Comment/Reference 6.
-In accordance with Board of Governors Regulation 3.007, I have tasked my Data Administrator to ensure the data file (prior to submission) is consistent Ø Comments Nerelence with the criteria established by the Board of Governors Data Committee.
-The due diligence includes performing tests on the file using applications, processes, and data definitions provided by the Board Office.
-7. When critical errors have been identified, through the processes identified in item #6, a written explanation of the critical errors was included with the file submission. ☒ 8.
-In accordance with Board of Governors Regulation 3.007, my Data Administrator has submitted data files to the Board of Governors Office in accordance with the specified schedule. ☑ 9.
+Data Integrity Certification Representa tions Representations Yes No Comment / Reference 6.
+In accordance with Board of Governors Regulation 3.007, I have tasked my Data Administrator to ensure the data file (prior to submission) is consistent with the criteria established by the Board of Governors Data Committee.
+The due diligence includes performing tests on the file using applications, processes, and data definitions provided by the Board Office. Ø When critical errors have been identified, through the processes identified in item #6, a written explanation of the critical errors was included with the file submission. Ø In accordance with Board of Governors Regulation 3.007, my Data Administrator has submitted data files to the Board of Governors Office in accordance with the specified schedule. □Z' 9.
 In accordance with Board of Governors Regulation 3.007, my Data Administrator electronically certifies data submissions in the State University Data System by acknowledging the following statement, "Ready to submit: Pressing Submit for Approval represents electronic certification of this data per Board of Governors Regulation 3.007." Ø 10.
-I am responsible for taking timely and appropriate preventive/ corrective actions for deficiencies noted through reviews, audits, and investigations. $\Box$ 11.
-I recognize that Board of Governors' and statutory requirements for the use of data related to the Performance Based Funding initiative and Preeminence or Emerging Preeminence status consideration will drive university policy on a wide range of university operations - from admissions through graduation.
-I certify that university policy changes and decisions impacting data used for these purposes have been made to bring the university's operations and practices in line with State University System Strategic Plan goals and have not been made for the purposes of artificially inflating the related metrics. Ŋ.
+I am responsible for taking timely and appropriate preventive/ corrective actions for deficiencies noted through reviews, audits, and investigations. ₩.
+11. I recognize that Board of Governors' and statutory requirements for the use of data related to the Performance Based Funding initiative and Preeminence or Emerging Preeminence status consideration will drive university policy on a wide range of university operations - from admissions through graduation.
+I certify that university policy changes and decisions impacting data used for these purposes have been made to bring the university's operations and practices in line with State University System Strategic Plan goals and have not been made for the purposes of artificially inflating the related metrics.
+V